 - Blogging creates a dialogue with people, consumers.
 Creates more involved customers

 This was the last session before lunch and some of the winners were announced after this session.
-Lunch break gave us much needed opportunity to meet and discuss with other bloggers the main reason why I travelled to Mumbai from Bangalore.
+Lunch break gave us much-needed opportunity to meet and discuss with other bloggers the main reason why I traveled to Mumbai from Bangalore.

 The first session post-lunch was on blogging to publishing attended by Kiran Manrai and Ravi Subramanian.

 The outcome of this session was also awesome.
-Bloggers present there got the much needed insight into publishing.
-The main takeaways from this session was –
+Bloggers present there got the much-needed insight into publishing.
+The main takeaways from this session were –

 - Book readership in India is decreasing.
 95% authors in India do not make a living only by writing books.